johannschopplich/vue-unquery/README.md

 > Lightweight asynchronous data management for Vue.

 Basically an identical fork of [TurboVue](https://github.com/StudioLambda/TurboVue), but also suited for non-suspense setups.
+All the credits to [Erik C. Forés](https://github.com/ConsoleTVs) for his amazing work.

 ## Key Features